How to Make a Great Audiobook as an Indie Author

 Like a ticking clock when you’re trying to sleep, or a work colleague who constantly taps their foot, listening to a poor-quality audiobook is absolutely insufferable.
 So when authors ask us, “how can I make my book into an audiobook?” our answer is almost always “hire a professional.”

 As with most things, you can save a bit of money by making an audiobook yourself — and we’ll show you how in the next post on recording your own audiobook.
 For your best chances of putting out a great product (that meets Audible’s strict audio standards), you’ll need a professional producer.

 Fortunately, hiring a professional audiobook producer is a super straightforward process.
-In this post, we’ll show you how to make an audiobook of the highest quality by investing in their services, which will, in time, pay for themselves.
+Here's the simple step-by-step process on how to make an audiobook.

 Audiobook production is the process of narrating and recording a book, then engineering the audio files.
 There are two options when it comes to audiobook production:

 - working with a full-service production and distribution company, or